Detox Centers Wilmington, NC

 • What kind of substance use can be treated in detox centers?

-Wilmington detox centers are equipped to handle all kinds of addictions.
-Most commonly treated substance abuse issues in North Carolina include addiction to alcohol, as well as drug addictions to various types of drugs such as heroin, cocaine and others, opioids and prescription drugs or painkillers such as Oxycontin, Percocet and other medications that contain oxycodone, morphine, anti-anxiety medication addiction such as Xanax or Valium and various stimulant drug addictions such as Concerta, Adderall, Mydayis and others.
+Wilmington detox centers are frequently equipped to handle all kinds of addictions.
+Most commonly treated substance abuse issues in North Carolina may include addiction to alcohol, as well as drug addictions to various types of drugs such as heroin, cocaine and others, opioids and prescription drugs or painkillers such as Oxycontin, Percocet and other medications that contain oxycodone, morphine, anti-anxiety medication addiction such as Xanax or Valium and various stimulant drug addictions such as Concerta, Adderall, Mydayis and others.

 • What age groups do detox centers provide treatment to?